atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 # Kotlin API migration guide for 1.0.0

-The api has been extensively modified with the following goals in mind:
+The API has been extensively modified with the following goals in mind:
 - Enhancing the API to be more idiomatic to Kotlin.
 - Match the API rework done through the Rust Zenoh API.
 - Abstracting users from the underlying native mechanisms